EchTR/github_portolio/README.md

 # github_portolio

-write github token and github user name then you get their repostories(with stars and forks) in website.
+write your github token and somebody's github username then you get her repositories(with stars and forks) in local website.